 The standard unit for measurement of weight is a kilogram.
 The standard tool we use to measure weight is the beam balance or the weighing scale.
 These are some examples that show where the weight measurements are typically used:

 - The weight of two bread slices is about 100 grams.

 - The weight of a loaf of bread is about one kilogram (kg).

-- An elephant weighs approx. about 5 tonnes.
+- An elephant weighs approx. 5 tonnes.

 The term capacity is used for measuring the volume or the space occupied by an object.
 The standard unit for measurement of capacity is the liter.
-The standard tool we use to measure length is the measuring cup.
+The standard tool we use to measure capacity is the measuring cup.
 For example,

 - A liter of milk.

 - 2 kg of crude oil.

 Look at the chart showing conversions of metric units of measuring capacity.